gamblevore/speedie/Documentation/isms.md

     if L == 4
         "The list $L has four items!"

-`Isa` works on ints too, it checks if something is a multiple of somerthing else.
-We can also set bits on ints even.
+`Isa` works on ints too, it checks if something is a multiple of something else. `(x isa 3)` is `true` for 0, 3, 6, 9, etc.

     || x = 0
     for i in 10
-        if i isa 2 // if
+        if i isa 2
             "$i is even"
             x[i] = true
           else
             "$i is odd"
     "x is $x"

+We can also set bits on ints even.
+Like above where I did `x[i] = true`, that is setting an individual bit on an int.

 We have ternary expressions too.
 Useful sometimes.